mauriceling/nextbiopy/docs/DEVELOP/development.rst

 **API Doc**

 These docs are generated from the `docstring <http://en.wikipedia.org/wiki/Docstring#Python>`__ inside code.
-For example, API doc for :class:`~nextbiopy.core.Seq` is generated from the docstring of :class:`~!nextbiopy.core.Seq` itself.
+For example, API doc for :class:`~nextbiopy.Seq` is generated from the docstring of :class:`~!nextbiopy.Seq` itself.

 .. code-block:: python3